Mazvel/maswavespytest/README.md

 1. (If required) Close the Spyder IDE.
 2. (If required) Start Anaconda Prompt.
 3. Close the virtual environment `testenv` by typing `conda deactivate`.
-4. If required, the virtual environment `testenv` can be deleted with the following command `conda remove --name testenv -all`.
+4. If required, the virtual environment `testenv` can be deleted with the following command `conda remove --name testenv --all`.

 ## Known Issues